varun-nitks/AppVersionManagementSystem/README.md

 App Version Management System

+Overview

-Every smartphone user these days has lots of apps installed in their smartphones.
-These apps follow multiple iterations in its lifecycle which can range from fresh installs to updates of an existing app.
+Every smartphone user has multiple apps installed on their devices.
+These apps go through multiple iterations in their lifecycle, ranging from fresh installs to updates of an existing app.
+This system provides a way for app owners to manage app versions and directly roll out updates to user devices without relying on a marketplace like the Play Store or App Store.

-Install is done for cases where the phone doesn't have the app previously installed.
-Updates are triggered when the app is preinstalled but a new feature is rolled out.

-Design an app version management system for a mobile application, say PhonePe app.

-We will assume that there is no marketplace like Playstore / AppStore exists and every App Owner can directly interact with the target device irrespective of operating system ( android / iOS )

-To install any app, consumer can go to the website and directly install the app through online installer ( we’ll assume, this is something which is implemented )

-Real world example -

-Install - Consumer just bought his / her first Mobile device and wants to use PhonePe.
-In such case a fresh Install will happen - always latest version supported will be installed
-Consumer goes to phonepe website and selects install option given on website ( how it happens is outside the scope of problem statement )
+Real-World Example

+Install: A user buys a new smartphone and wants to install the PhonePe app for the first time.
+The latest supported version is installed.

-Update- Above customer has installed the app and a few days later a new feature ( say dark mode ) is rolled out by PhonePe.
-In such cases, PhonePe will directly update the app on the phone.
+Update: A user has the PhonePe app installed.
+A new feature, such as dark mode, is rolled out.
+The app is updated directly on the user's phone.

-System Components -

-App and App versions -
-App will have a list of versions, each version denoting a new file and metadata.
-Version will have some meta data associated with it, like the minimum supported operating system ( android / iOS ) version etc.
-Roll out :: App admin can roll-out a new version from the backend.
-A roll-out can be either installing or updating the app - install - App is to be installed fresh in the device.
-We will install the app in the smartphone Update - takes a diff of installed version vs latest version and install the diff ( details in requirements part ) Rollout strategy - New version rollout can be done with different strategies.
-Beta rollout - roll out the app version only on specific devices Percentage rollout - roll out the app version on some percent on devices

-**Project Structure**
+Features

+Install a fresh app if it is not already installed.

+Update an existing app by comparing the installed version with the latest version.

+Store metadata for each app version, including minimum supported OS version.

+Roll out new versions with different strategies:

+Beta Rollout: Deploys the new version to specific devices.

+Percentage Rollout: Deploys the new version to a percentage of devices.

+Project Structure

-The project follows a layered architecture:
+The project follows a layered architecture: com
-└── com
 └── example
     ├── domain
     │   ├── AppVersion.java       # Represents an app version
     │   ├── App.java              # Represents an app with multiple versions
     │   └── Device.java           # Represents a device with installed apps
     ├── repository
     │   ├── AppRepository.java    # Manages app data
     │   └── DeviceRepository.java # Manages device data
     ├── service
     │   ├── AppVersionService.java # Core business logic
     │   ├── RolloutStrategy.java   # Interface for rollout strategies
     │   ├── BetaRolloutStrategy.java # Beta rollout implementation
     │   └── PercentageRolloutStrategy.java # Percentage rollout implementation
     ├── controller
     │   └── AppVersionController.java # Handles user interaction
     └── Main.java                 # Entry point of the application